 Prior to the work of the Business Education Alliance, there had been no youth apprentices in the manufacturing sector.
-Now there are more than 10.
+Since then, there have been more than 20.

 Devyn Koch (youth pictured at right) was one of the first south Wood County manufacturing youth apprentices at Pointe Precision.
 In 8th grade, Devyn participated in a Heavy Metal Bus tour (supported by Incourage's CEO Peer Council) which introduced youth to local manufacturing.
 A few years later, his youth apprenticeship high school advisor saw him as a good fit for a local manufacturer, Pointe Precision.
 While there, Devyn gained great experience in machining and manufacturing that expanded his horizons.
 He now attends UW-Stout, pursuing a degree in mechanical engineering.
 In 2015, Pointe Precision received the 2015 Youth Employer Champion award from the National Association of Workforce Development Professionals.